This easy pumpkin bread is honestly the best… such a cozy and comforting treat!

-It’s official: my first pumpkin recipe!
-It’s funny because I feel like pumpkin is one of those flavors you either love or hate.
-Some people can’t wait to go get that first pumpkin spice latte at Starbucks, and others just can’t stand the taste.
+I feel like pumpkin is one of those flavors you either love or hate.
+Some people can't wait to go get that first pumpkin spice latte at Starbucks, and others just can't stand the taste.

 Personally, I think pumpkin is delicious!
-But it has to be done right.
-I’m actually not a fan of store-bought pumpkin pie, at ALL, and will opt for pretty much any other pie over pumpkin.
-I just tend to find it overpowering.
-This chocolate chip pumpkin bread though, is just beyond.
-It’s so soft and delicious, and I especially love having it warmed up, with a cup of coffee.
+But it has to be done right and can't be too overpowering.
+I'm actually not a fan of store-bought pumpkin pie, at ALL, and will opt for pretty much any other pie (or better yet, make it myself).

-It goes without saying that you could always leave out the chocolate chips here, but where’s the fun in that? 😉 you can also increase/decrease slightly, if you’d prefer.
+It goes without saying that you could always leave out the chocolate chips here, but where's the fun in that?
+You can also increase/decrease slightly, if you'd prefer.

-Why You’ll Love This Easy Pumpkin Bread…
+Why You'll Love This Recipe

 - The chocolate chips go perfectly with the pumpkin flavor.
 Who knew chocolate + pumpkin is such a winning combination!